rishiraj-cs/Crossover-augmentation/README.md

 ## How to run

 <ul>
-  <li>Run the call file for the respective augmentation technique.</li>
+  <li>Run the callaugment file for the respective augmentation technique.</li>
 </ul>

 ## Skin Cancer